mariafarres/Energy-Consumption/README.md

-## Project Description -> Energy Consumption for Smart Homes
+## Energy Consumption for Smart Homes - Project Description

 **Task goal:** build predictive models to forecast future electricity consumption in Smart Homes and demonstrate the client how data can be used to help households make decisions regarding power usage.